RebelGuy/chat-mate/projects/server/readme.md

 - `DATABASE_URL`: The connection string to the MySQL database that Prisma should use. **Please ensure you append `?pool_timeout=30&connect_timeout=30` to the connection string (after the database name)** to prevent timeouts during busy times.
 More options can be found at https://www.prisma.io/docs/concepts/database-connectors/mysql
   - The local database connection string for the debug database is `mysql://root:root@localhost:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
   - The remote database connection string for the debug database is `mysql://chatmateadmin:{{password}}@chat-mate.mysql.database.azure.com:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
 - `ENABLE_DB_LOGGING`: [Optional, defaults to `false`] Whether to include database-related actions in the logs.
-Note that, even if this is `false`, any warning and errors will still be included.
+Note that, even if this is `false`, any warning and errors will still be included, as will slow query logs.
 - `DB_SEMAPHORE_CONCURRENT`: [Optional, defaults to `1000`] How many concurrent database requests to allow, before queuing any new requests.
 Note that operations on the Prisma Client generate many direct database requests, so this number shouldn't be too low (> 50).
 - `DB_SEMAPHORE_TIMEOUT`: [Optional, defaults to `null`] The maximum number of milliseconds that a database request can be queued before timing it out.
 If null, does not timeout requests in the queue.
 - `DB_TRANSACTION_TIMEOUT`: [Optional, defaults to `5000`] The maximum number of milliseconds a Prisma transaction can run before being cancelled and rolled back.
+- `DB_SLOW_QUERY_THRESHOLD`: [Optional, defaults to `10000`] The threshold in milliseconds at which database queries are considered to be slow and will be logged as such.

 The following environment variables are available only for **local development** (that is, where `NODE_ENV`=`local`):
 - `USE_FAKE_CONTROLLERS`: [Optional, defaults to `false`] If true, replaces some controllers with test-only implementations that generate fake data.
 This also disables communication with external APIs (that is, it is run entirely offline).